 I am going on holiday, how do I hire a mobility scooter or wheelchair?

 Shopmobility have members throughout the UK who rent out wheelchairs and scooters to help people access shopping centres and leisure activities.
 You can find a list of their members here Find a ShopMobility Centre | ShopMobility UK

 In Wales, Northern Ireland and England you may be able to rent a wheelchair from the Red Cross Rent or hire a wheelchair | British Red Cross

 The website Mobility Equipment Hire Direct connects you to commercial suppliers in the UK and across the world.

 For further information on hiring equipment away from home check out our Accessible Holidays Information Guide

 I’m struggling getting in and out of my bath, is there any support that I can get?

-Often we get individuals phoning because they are struggling with getting in and out of their bath.
-The first step would be to contact your local social work department to arrange an Assessment of Needs.
-You might be eligible to get an adaptation, such as a walk in shower, made to your bathroom.
+People often call us because they are struggling with getting in and out of the bath.
+The first step would be to contact your local social work department (or NHS Highland in Highland) to arrange a care needs assessment.
+You might qualify for an adaptation such as a walk in shower in your bathroom.
 For more information see our Assessment of Needs Information Guide.

 Equipment & Adaptations:Search for Local Organisations

 Our quick search tool can connect you to over 3000 service providers, suppliers and organisations supporting people across Scotland.
 To find support near you, simply enter your search term and select your local authority.